|

 The

-long chains of simple reason geometers are accustomed to reach a
+long chains of simple reason led me to

 mutually connected in the same